gyroflow/gyroflow/README.md

 The project also supports UI live reload, it's a super quick way of working with the UI.
 Just change `live_reload = true` in `gyroflow.rs` and it should work right away.
 Now every time you change any QML file, the app should reload it immediately.

 ### Building on Windows
-0. Prerequisites: `git`, `7z` and working `powershell`.
+0. Prerequisites: `git`, `7z`, `python` and working `powershell`.
 If you never ran powershell scripts before, run `set-executionpolicy remotesigned` in powershell as admin
 1. Get latest stable Rust language from: https://rustup.rs/
     - Please make sure to check the English language pack option when installing the C++ build tools from Visual Studio Installer
 2. Install `Just` by running `cargo install --force just`